 - You may vote in person at the annual meeting.
-Even if you plan to attend the annual meeting, we encourage you to vote your shares by proxy. - You may vote by mail by completing, signing, dating and returning the enclosed proxy in the selfaddressed, stamped envelope provided.
+Even if you plan to attend the annual meeting, we encourage you to vote your shares by proxy.
+If your shares of Tredegar common stock are registered directly in your name with National City Bank, our transfer agent, and you desire to vote in person at the annual meeting, you will be able to request a ballot at the annual meeting.
+If your shares of Tredegar common stock are held in street name with a brokerage firm and you desire to vote in person at the annual meeting, you will need to obtain a legal proxy from the brokerage firm.
+You should contact your brokerage firm for further information. - You may vote by mail by completing, signing, dating and returning the enclosed proxy in the selfaddressed, stamped envelope provided.